-2003 – Katia Chupashko, dancer for the first work created by Maida Withers based on the ideas that were evolving for the eventual evening-length performance Thresholds Crossed (2006).
+SOLO: Katia Chupashko, dancer for the first work created by Maida Withers based on the ideas that were evolving for the eventual evening-length performance Thresholds Crossed (2006).
 Katia emerged from a red standing casket into a diagonal light.
 Each time she emerged she had removed more and more of the white suite and satin blue-green blouse.
-The red scarf that played such an important role in the evening-length work, Thresholds Crossed 2006, Part II, was first introduced in this solo.
+The red scarf that played such an important role in the evening-length work, Thresholds Crossed 2006.
+Part II, was first introduced in this solo.
 Much of this solo appears in Part II Gulag/Art Angar duet by Maida Withers and Anthony Gongora, as part of the final evening-length version of Thresholds Crossed.
+Due to the lights going on and off when Katia goes into the casket, the video taping is hampered.

 What the press is saying